Aeunal/node-red-loyalty-repository/README.md

-# node-red-loyalty-repository
+# adesso-loyalty-custom-nodes

-Custom nodes for node-red for a loyalty campaign project, prepared for deployment on Heroku framework.
+Custom Node-red nodes for an adesso loyalty program project.